 Our world is one of terrible contradictions.
 Plenty of food, but one billion people go hungry.
 Lavish lifestyles for a few, but poverty for too many others.
 Huge advances in medicine while mothers die every day in childbirth, and children die every day from drinking dirty water.
 Billions spent on weapons to kill people instead of keeping them safe. - Ban Ki-moon

 Yes, the inequality is as extreme as inequality could be, but who's fault is this terrible stain on our collective conscience?
 When did we feel that it would be ok to allow fellow human beings to live in this way, in an age when we could eradicate these problems tomorrow?
-Who's agenda benefits from such a mass of impoverished people, and more importantly, why
+Who's agenda benefits from such a mass of impoverished people, and more importantly, why?

 Some say the answer comes in educating the poorest girls of the planet and that it yields great returns, of which I have no doubt.
 But whatever the solution is, can we not decide to work towards a world where we have the resources of another billion humans who are empowered to contribute, where the two-thirds of the world's population that have no access to the Internet suddenly do, where we can sleep soundly with the knowledge that we collectively agree to take care of the least among us, always?
 Why can't this be the world we live in?
 The truth is, it can be.